lboddapati/EmployeeDirectory/README.md

 - Android API level supported: 21+

 # Focus Areas
-I focused on creating a clean, modular and testable architecture incorporating Android best practices.
+I focused on creating a clean, modular and testable architecture incorporating best practices.
 See more under [Architecture](#architecture).

 # Copied-in code / dependencies
 I used a pre-written template for the base architecture.
 All this code was still written by my previously.
 I use this template as a starting point for my other sample projects.
 The pre-written template includes: